 If you don't want Night Mode engaged when you're shooting in low light environments, you can turn it off by tapping the yellow Night Mode button when it appears at the top of the viewfinder.
 The problem is, when you open the Camera app again and the sensor detects low light, Night Mode will automatically enable itself again.

-In iOS 14, there's no way to disable Night Mode for good – you have to manually switch Night Mode off every time you relaunch the Camera.
-In iOS 15, however, you can turn off Night Mode and ensure it stays off.
+In iOS 14, there was no way to disable Night Mode for good – you had to manually switch Night Mode off every time you relaunch the Camera.
+But in iOS 15 and later, you can turn off Night Mode and ensure that it stays off whenever you subsequently open the Camera app.
 Here's how.

 - Launch the Settings app on your iPhone.

 - Tap Camera.

 - Tap Preserve Settings.